agatagruza/PopularMovies_Part1/README.md

 # PopularMovies-Part1

+## API Notes
+Due to privacy and Terms of Service reasons, the API key has been removed from this repo.
+To run "PopulraMovies_Part1" application you will need to request API key from https://www.themoviedb.org/account/signup

 ## Project Overview
 Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.
 In this project, you’ll build